dopealr/3D-design-/README.md

 To properly secure the OLED display, adhesive must be applied.
 The rotary encoder used is designed for a 20mm shaft.
-The base is designed to be screwless.
+The base is designed to be screwless. need to make hole of 5mm(diameter) for rotary encoder

     3D Printing Specifications: